jcyeh5/p4.jacksonyeh.net/README.md

-This is a restuarant review guide by Steven Seagal, along the lines of Zagat's.
+This is a restaurant review guide by Steven Seagal, along the lines of Zagat's.
-Users are invited to log in to hear Steven's words of culinary wisdom and perhaps even share their opinions of the places that STeven recommends.
+Users are invited to log in to hear Steven's words of culinary wisdom and perhaps even share their opinions of the places that Steven recommends.

 The application includes:
 	- a lot of validation via javascript: